Oofles/rsac21-ransom/LAB_FILES/response.md

 ## Orientate

 1. Okay, there is note.
 Don't click it yet!
 2. Some links don't work.
-You go to open windows explorer or search for an app and it the links fail.
+You may go to open windows explorer or search for an app and the links fail.
 3. If you can't use windows+r or are not comfortable....the recycle bin is a good option to open up a file explorer.
 4. From here you can browse to C:\Windows\System32\cmd.exe and open the command line or other tools as you normally would.